 Enjoy visits to the museums of Thimpu, including Zorig Chusum, Textile and Folk Heritage Museums, as well as the National Memorial Chorten.

-Visit the fortress, museums, and temples of Paro Valley, including the famed Tiger’s Nest, before this short tour of Bhutan comes to an end.
+Visit the Paro Dzong (fortress monastery) and hike to the famed Tiger’s Nest before this short tour comes to an end.

 Trip Dates & Pricing